Engineering | Aircraft Maintenance (Civil Aircraft) | City & Guilds Diploma Level 2

 The College owns five aircraft, as well as many examples of engines and components, and students enjoy a unique learning experience at a working airport location.

-Start at Level 2 if you have GCSE maths and science at grade 4 (C) or above and English at grade 3 (D/E) or above.
+To start at this level you need GCSE maths and science at grade 4 (C) or above and English at grade 3 (D/E) or above.